 Making the diagnosis

-Social Anxiety Disorder is a paralyzing fear of any social situation in which the person interacts with or performs in front of others.
+This disorder causes a paralyzing fear of any social situation in which the person interacts with or performs in front of others.
 In these situations, people’s minds are filled with frequent, paranoid thoughts about others judging them.
 In children, the anxiety must occur in the presence of similarly aged peers and not only with adults.

 People with Social Anxiety Disorder are very self-conscious of their anxiety.
 They are typically nervous that any outward display of their anxiety will lead to ridicule by observers.
 Even though they know their anxiety is unnecessary, they continue to overestimate the amount of rejection they will encounter if others notice it.